 Before making a purchase, make sure that you consider the following:

-Battery life: Does this laptop have a long batter life? will this laptop give you the flexibility and freedom to work for long periods of time without needing to frequently recharge it?
+Battery life: Does this laptop have a long battery life?
+Will this laptop give you the flexibility and freedom to work for long periods of time without needing to frequently recharge it?

 Weight: If you’re commuting into London, or working across our campuses, you may want to consider getting a laptop that will not be too heavy to carry.